Lazarus Muoka: Early life and career

-Criticism and controversy
+Criticism

 Critics have criticized the miracles performed by Lazarus Muoka as "stage-managed" and "fake".
 A former member of his church claimed Lazarus shortchanged him of ₦317million after making an unwritten agreement with Lazarus to invest in the church.
 There were also many allegations leveled against him by a woman who went on to record and sell such allegations in C.D formats in major markets in Lagos and some parts of Nigeria.
 The management of the church denied such allegations as "baseless" and "untrue".